siangernlow/tp/docs/UserGuide.md

 :information_source: **Note:**

-* A location's ID cannot be edited.
+* A location's Id cannot be edited.
 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+* Existing values will be updated to the new values.

 </div>

 Examples:
 *  `editLocation 1 n/NTU a/Bugis street` Edits the name and address of the 1st location to be `NTU` and `Bugis Street` respectively.
-*  `editLocation idl/L123A n/NUS` Edits the name of the location with ID L123A to be `NUS`.
+*  `editLocation idl/L123A n/NUS` Edits the name of the location with Id L123A to be `NUS`.

 ### Finding persons by name

-If you want to find persons whose names contain any of the given keywords, you can use the following command.
+If you want to find people whose names contain any of the given keywords, you can use the following command.

 Format: `findPerson KEYWORD [MORE_KEYWORDS]`